masahide/1pass-agent-refused/README.md

 # Reproduction procedures

-The following operation can be reproduced on MacOS(11.6.1).
+The following operation can be reproduced on MacOS(ver 11.6.1).

 1Password Version
 ```